reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

       ![](./media/Lab-01-task1-password.png)

-1. First-time users are often prompted to "Stay Signed In."
-If you see any such pop-up, click on "No".
+1. First-time users are often prompted to Stay Signed In.
+If you see any such pop-up, click on No.

-1. If a **Welcome to Microsoft Azure** popup window appears, click on "Maybe Later" to skip the tour.
+1. If a **Welcome to Microsoft Azure** popup window appears, click on Maybe Later to skip the tour.

 ### Task 2: Explore Sentinel workspace